 I would also suggest downloading a parental safety app like Qustodio.
 Using a safety app allows the child the freedom to be able to use any app without having their parent looking over their shoulder.
 Protected devices can be managed remotely, avoiding having to set up rules or configure anything directly on the child’s device.
 While parents get the reassurance that if anything alarming occurs, they’ll get notified in real-time.

 I hope your children have never had to deal with cyberbullying, and that these online safety tips are useful!

-I’d love to hear about any tips you have to open up conversation with kids about online safety – please comment below.
-Also, if you have any online safety tips questions for Theresa please leave them in the comments!
+I’d love to hear about any tips you have to open up a conversation with kids about online safety – please comment below.
+Also, if you have any online safety tips questions for Theresa, please leave them in the comments!